 In the meantime, we invite you to find out more about the CALDO Member Universities as well as the cities in which they are located.
 You can also begin browsing through the different programs offered at our universities via our Program Browser.

 CALDO is a consortium of Canada’s leading universities in research and innovation, offering top-ranked programs in English and French to students from all over the world.
 CALDO offers free support and guidance to prospective candidates from Latin America on how to find graduate programs, navigate the application process and get to know scholarship options from your home country.

 What services does CALDO offer?

-- Single point of contact to 10 of the Top universities in Canada
+- Single point of contact to Top universities in Canada

 - Tailored and personalized guidance and support